-- 1. Log in to the Paycom app - 2.
-Within the notification center, select "Benefits Enrollment" - 3.
+- 1. Log in to the Paycom app - select "2025 Benefits Enrollment" OR 2.
+From the notification center (Bell Icon) From your employee self service page select "2025 Benefits Enrollment" - 3.
 Click "Start Enrollment" and enter your personal information and any dependents or beneficiaries - 4.
-After reading each benefit plan, choose your coverage, then elect either to enroll or decline - 5.
-As you go through the enrollment process, your selections will display and add up on the benefits summary tracker to the right - 6.To complete enrollment, click "Finalize", then "Sign and Submit"
+On each benefit screen, click on plan documents for additional details of the plans.
+After reviewing each benefit plan, enroll or decline coverage - 5.
+As you go through the enrollment process, your selections and the cost will display on the benefits summary tracker to the right - 6.
+To complete enrollment, click "Finalize", then "Sign and Submit" - 7.
+Don't forget, you can ask questions by clicking the "ASK Here" icon in Paycom